Last Updated on 14 January 2026 by Cycloscope

 - A bit heavy

 Here comes the master of cargo cages.
-This brilliantly designed Blackburn bottle cage has a sturdy and durable construction that will secure all your necessary gears with ease.
+This brilliantly designed Blackburn bottle cage features a sturdy, durable construction that securely holds all your gear.

-Other than being exceptionally strong, the Blackburn outpost cargo cage comes with straps included.
-These are long enough to hold oversized dry bags up to 7l.
+In addition to being exceptionally strong, the Blackburn Outpost cargo cage comes with straps.
+These are long enough to hold oversized dry bags up to 7L.

-When it comes to attachment, the outpost cargo cage can be easily attached to the frame or fork of the bike with its three-set mounting holes.
+For attachment, the outpost cargo cage fits the bike frame or fork via its three mounting holes.

 - Tube diameter: 6 mm